FRC updates 2021 Statement of Intent on ESG

-The FRC has published an update to its 2021 Statement, setting out areas where there remain ongoing challenges in ESG reporting, suggesting actions for preparers to produce decision relevant information, and the FRC’s plans to engage with the market to ensure that stakeholder needs are being met as demand for ESG information continues to evolve.
+Today the FRC has published an update to its 2021 Statement , setting out areas where there remain ongoing challenges in ESG reporting, suggesting actions for preparers to produce decision relevant information, and the FRC’s plans to engage with the market to ensure that stakeholder needs are being met as demand for ESG information continues to evolve.

 In 2022 the FRC established the FRC ESG Group, an advisory body that provides cross-FRC thinking and response to ESG challenges and allows the FRC to respond more quickly and effectively to meet stakeholder needs.

-The update not only outlines the material that the FRC has produced since 2021 including thematics, guidance and examples of best practice but also the FRC’s continued commitment to working internationally, supporting efforts towards a common international framework for sustainability disclosures, including key projects underway by the International Auditing and Assurance Standards Board (IAASB) and the International Ethics Standards Board for Accountants (IESBA) to develop international ethical, independence and assurance standards.
+Today’s update not only outlines the vast amount of helpful material that the FRC has produced since 2021 including thematics, guidance and examples of best practice but also the FRC’s continued commitment to working internationally, supporting efforts towards a common international framework for sustainability disclosures, including key projects underway by the International Auditing and Assurance Standards Board (IAASB) and the International Ethics Standards Board for Accountants (IESBA) to develop international ethical, independence and assurance standards.

 - ESG Data – how and where to find it and use it effectively